-Ensuring that the orchestra works well functionality wise, doesn’t guarantee that the model works as expected and operates at the right level of performance.
-For a thorough approach to safely roll out models, one should also look at the deployment phase, or CD phase.
+Ensuring that the orchestra works well functionality-wise, doesn’t guarantee that the model works as expected and operates at the right level of performance.
+For a thorough approach to safely rollout models, one should also look at the deployment phase or CD phase.

 In traditional software, the CD phase is the process of actually deploying the code to replace the previous versions.
 This is usually carried out through a “canary deployment” – a methodology for gradually rolling out releases.
 First, the change is deployed to a small subset of cases, usually rolling out gradually to a subset of servers.
 Once it is established that the functionality works well, the change is then rolled out to the rest of the servers.

-Yet, and when talking about releasing a new model, the correctness and the quality of the new deployed model is the main concern.
+Yet, when talking about releasing a new model, the correctness and the quality of the new deployed model is the main concern.
 As such, the CD process for a new model should basically be a gradual one to validate its quality on live data, using production systems, before letting it kick in and take real automated decisions.
 Such evaluation is often called “online evaluation”, as opposed to the tests achieved during the CI phase which are based on historical datasets and may be considered to be “offline evaluation”.
-The online evaluations of the model online may involve few basic strategies: shadow model, A/B testing, multi-armed bandit.
-In this post we will describe each strategy, the cases in which they are recommended, how the deployment process looks like, and how they can be achieved using a robust ML model monitoring system.
+The online evaluations of the model online may involve a few basic strategies: shadow model, A/B testing, multi-armed bandit.
+In this post, we will describe each strategy, the cases in which they are recommended, what the deployment process looks like, and how they can be achieved using a robust ML model monitoring system.

-In shadow mode the new version is tested using a new stream of production data, but only the predictions of the latest “production model” version are being used and returned to the user/business.
+In shadow mode, the new version is tested using a new stream of production data, but only the predictions of the latest “production model” version are being used and returned to the user/business.

 With this method, the monitoring service should persist through both sets of predictions — and continuously monitor both models until the new model is stable enough to be promoted as the new “production version”.
 Once the new version is ready, the monitoring service signals to the serving layer that it needs to upgrade the model version.
 Technically this “promotion” can be done by updating a tag of “latest” for the new version and making the serving layer always work with the “latest” model version tag (similar to the “latest” concept in docker images).
-Or by working with an explicit model version tag, but this will require the serving layer to always check first what is the latest production-ready version tag, and only then to reload the relevant version and use it to perform predictions.
+Or by working with an explicit model version tag, but this will require the serving layer to always check first what is the latest production-ready version tag, and only then reload the relevant version and use it to perform predictions.

 We should compare the new “shadow” version to the current latest production model, using statistical hypothesis